eedelosreyes2/twitter-react/README.md

 - Session storage is deleted on refresh for iPhones (Safari) and idk why
 - Tweet component does not close after creating post for iPhones (Safari) even though it works everywhere else
+- Retweeting does not make the retweeted post on top, I tried doing so but ended up having weird behavior

 ## Feedback